zi-hui/tp/docs/UserGuide.md

 * `addingredient /n kailan /c Vegetable /q 30 /p 30.45 /e 2020-03-12`
 * `addingredient /n Milo /c Drink /q 30 /p 10 /e 2020-12-20`

+#### Delete an ingredient: `deleteingredient`
+Delete the specified ingredient or reduce an ingredient’s quantity from the ingredients inventory in Kitchen Helper using ingredient's name or index.
+The name or index of the ingredient can be found by displaying the list of ingredients.

+__Format__: `deleteingredient /n <INGREDIENT> [/q QUANTITY]` OR `deleteingredient /i <INGREDIENT_INDEX> [/q QUANTITY]`

+__Example of usage:__
+* `deleteingredient /n apple /q 2` <br>
+Deletes 2 apples from the total quantity of apples.
+* `deleteingredient /n wagyu beef` <br>
+Deletes the ingredient named `wagyu beef` from the ingredients inventory.
+* `deleteingredient /i 1` <br>
+Delete ingredient by index.
+In this case, delete the ingredient with index of 1.

 #### Search for ingredient: `searchingredient`
 Search for ingredients based on given keyword.